 Once filed, the juvenile (called a "Respondent" in court) may request Diversion or answer to the charge.
 Diversion is a program for low-level first time offenders.
 It is an agreement between the Respondent and the court to follow a Diversion education program.
 If the program is completed, the case is dismissed without a finding of guilt.
 If Diversion is not requested or approved, the Respondent must answer the charges.
 Upon a plea of guilty to the charge, the court will adjudicate (or judge) the Respondent to be a juvenile offender.
 If the Respondent pleads not guilty, the matter is set for trial.

 At trial, the District Attorney’s Office bears the burden of proof: beyond a reasonable doubt.
-The Respondent benefits from almost all the same rights an adult criminal defendant would have.
+The Respondent benefits from almost all the same rights an adult criminal defendant would have, including the right to a trial by jury.
 If the Respondent is adjudicated by plea or trial, the judge has the power to make sentencing orders.
 The judge is authorized to order the Respondent on probation, in treatment, pay a fine and/or be placed in a facility.